SoheilBehravesh/BMMB852-FA25/wk11/README.md

 The region of our interest is containing the *CDKN2A* gene which located on chromose 9 short arm 9p21.3 (chr9:21,967,752-21,995,324 for latest assembly in GRCh38/hg38).
 This gene contains 27,573 bases and encodes the Cyclin Dependent Kinase Inhibitor 2A. this gene produce three transcript variants that differ in their first exons.
 Two of its splice variants either inhibit CDK4 to block the cell cycle G1 progeression or the other splice variant produce an alternate open reading frame which stabilizes p53 (a famous tumor supressor protein) by restraining MDM2, which is responsible for degradation of p53.
 The deleted or mutated forms of this gene found in many tumors, especially in pancreatic cancers (Melanoma-Pancreatic Cancer Syndrome)

-One point to consider is that we did not download the reference genome for this week assignment, instead we used the buil-in genome in IGV.
-So, on the top left of OGV window, you will select **Genomes** > **Download Hosted Genome** and then from the menu select hg38. once it opened, select chromosome 9, where our gene of interest located.

 some notes:
 a) Some technologies just used in normal tissues while some just in tumor tissue.
 b) both of the ultima machines (standard and ppmseq) are not included in the analysis because generate generat cram file instead of bam file.